sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Farmer's Markets On Geo Maps
 ===========================

-This workflow reads in a dataset and then plots the number of the Farmer's Market by city and by state on a graph.
+This workflow reads in a dataset and then plots the number of the Farmer's Market by City and by State on a graph.

 Workflow
 -------